bentoml/BentoML/docs/source/deployment/knative.rst

     31871

-With the ip address and port, we can make a curl request to the prediction result from Knative
+With the ip address and port, makes a curl request to the prediction result from Knative

 .. code-block:: bash